 DigiByte is a cryptocurrency that focuses on security, decentralization, and speed.
 Founded in 2014, it’s part of the older class of cryptocurrency projects.
-However, despite its age and ongoing development over the past four years, DigiByte is still relatively unknown.
+However, despite its age and ongoing development over the past four years, this project is still relatively unknown.

-Speaking of other people working on the DigiByte team, it’s difficult to find much out about the staff supporting the project.
+Speaking of other people working on the team, it’s difficult to find much out about the staff supporting the project.
 The website doesn’t contain information about the team.
-A little digging on LinkedIn turned up a total of five developers who claim to work for DigiByte, including Tate.
+A little digging on LinkedIn turned up a total of fewer than ten developers who claim to work for the project, including Tate.

 As with all cryptocurrency, DigiByte’s price has been volatile recently.
 Up until 2017, it’s price remained relatively constant, with only slight growth.
 However, 2017 and 2018 saw a series of spikes and crashes for DGB.

 A June 2017 spike came when DigiByte hinted at an impending announcement on Twitter.
 Investors looking to make money off the announcement quickly bought into DigiByte.
 This pumped the price.
 However, the announcement didn’t come for several more days.
 It introduced a new wallet and a few added features.
 By the time of the announcement, the price of DGB had already collapsed to near pre-announcement levels.

 DigiByte’s price spiked again in December 2017-January 2018.
 John McAfee, a popular crypto-investor, tweeted about DigiByte as a company worth watching.
 The resulting December spike carried into the new year.
 But, it eventually collapsed along with the rest of the crypto market in the correction of January 2018.

 There have been no major fluctuations in 2018, except for a brief period in Q3 of this year where the price rose for a month or two.
 This came around the same time the company announced wallet availability for iOS and Android, which may explain it.
 Also at this time, the Apple App Store started allowing payments in Digibyte.